Ontology Object Properties are Data Model Associative Entities – not Relationships

 Depending on the selected configuration option, CODT can transform object properties into associative entities, PowerDesigner (PD) Conceptual Data Model Associations, or simple relationships.

 The PD CDM has a dedicated Association model object.
 However, you cannot subtype associations.
-The previous 2018/Q4 version had a configuration mix of Associations and Associative Entities for object properties that have or are sub-properties.
+The previous 2018/Q4 version had a configuration mix of Associations and Associative Entities for object properties with sub-properties.
 Most PD CDM users found the mix confusing.
-Therefore, all object properties are associative entities since the 2020/Q1 FIBO Data Model release.
+Therefore, all object properties have been associative entities since the release of the 2020/Q1 FIBO Data Model.

-Object properties with one-to-many cardinality and no sub-properties don’t technically need an associative entity. – they could transform into plain relationships.
-However, for the same reason mentioned above, I don’t want to mix model patterns.
+Object properties with one-to-many cardinality and no sub-properties don’t technically need an associative entity—they could transform into plain relationships.
+However, I don’t want to mix model patterns for the same reason mentioned above.
 Furthermore, we avoid complex changes in the Semantic Data Model.
-For example, if an object property gets a sub-property, we don’t want to change the data model from relationship to an associative entity.
+For example, if an object property gets a sub-property, we don’t want to change the data model from a relationship to an associative entity.

 From mapping to transformation